Want to improve healthcare? Change how the systems operate.

 Today, payers and providers speak different languages and use different tools, which has proven challenging when translating clinical and financial needs.
 Interoperability platforms, such as InterSystems HealthShare®, provide the ability for payers and providers to translate their partners’ communications in near real-time.
 They enable the exchange of information automatically as data, not images or faxes.
 Exchanging information as data allows for greater automation of decision-making, and creates the ability to more efficiently perform administrative tasks like prior authorization, inpatient admissions review, and documentation for claims payment.

 This exchange also opens the door to machine learning and other data science advancements.
-Incorporating artificial intelligence for improved decision-making is part of InterSystems’ new IRIS platform, and will help identify payers and providers address additional administrative inefficiencies in the future.
+Incorporating artificial intelligence for improved decision-making is part of InterSystems IRIS data platform, and will help identify payers and providers address additional administrative inefficiencies in the future.

 What is the true value of interoperability?